 I also promote at the top of my Twitter feed as a pinned tweet:

-For even more tips on how to market your book I would recommend to read this book: “Market a book.’
+For even more tips on how to market your book, I would recommend reading this book: “Market a book.’

 Writing books from your blog content is a lot of work.
-I couldn’t tell you if it’s less or more work than writing just the book, but I certainly enjoy the process.
+I couldn’t tell you if it’s less or more work than writing the book from scratch, but I certainly enjoy the process.
 It feels productive since content gets used on so many channels.
 “Author” also has a different ring to it.

 Keep in mind that the book is not just a compilation of blog posts.
 You’ll need to do some: